-Buildings of Coolart
+Buildings of Coolart and Rose Garden

 The Coolart estate was a working property until the 1970s and visitors to Coolart can explore the Homestead, a notable Victorian mansion, and many historic outbuildings.
 In the grounds are the original kitchen garden and orchard.